mjbryan10/tgif-project/README.md

 # tgif-project

 This website uses data from the USA Congress, via the [ProPublica API](https://www.propublica.org/datastore/api/propublica-congress-api).
+The website has been styled using Bootstrap 4.

 ## Technologies
 * Javascript